Dance Studio Life 2018 Editorial Content (comprehensive)

 Plus: Our annual roundup of summertime teacher-training programs

-Plus: Our annual collection of must-have holiday costumes and backdrops
+Plus: Our annual collection of the hottest holiday costumes and backdrops

 Plus: A grab bag of new products for dance schools and classrooms